fadrizul/twigjs/README.md

 	});
 To set values for variable tags, you need to include it as options in res.render() function.
 In this example we're setting values for {{ name }} and {{ title }}.

+###Variables
+The application passes variables to the templates you can mess around in the template.
+Variables may have attributes or elements on them you can access too.
+How a variable looks like, heavily depends on the application providing those.

+You can use a dot (.) to access attributes of a variable, alternative the so-called “subscript” syntax ([]) can be used.
+The following lines do the same:

+	{ foo.bar }}
+	{{ foo['bar'] }}
+*It’s important to know that the curly braces are not part of the variable but the print statement.
+If you access variables inside tags don’t put the braces around.

 ###Template inheritance
 The most powerful part of TwigJS is template inheritance.
 Template inheritance allows you to build a base “skeleton” template that contains all the common elements of your site and defines blocks that child templates can override.